treangenlab/Olivar/README.md

 > [!WARNING]
 > .olvr and .olvd files are generated with [pickle](https://docs.python.org/3/library/pickle.html).
 Do NOT load those files from untrusted sources.

-#### (Optional) Specificity of existing primer pools
+#### (Optional) Check the specificity of existing primer pools against a BLAST database of non-spefic sequences
-Input should be a csv file, with four required columns: "amplicon_id" (amplicon name), "fP" (sequence of forward primer), "rP" (sequence of reverse primer) and "pool" (primer pool number, e.g., 1).
+ - Input should be a CSV file, with four required columns: "amplicon_id" (amplicon name), "fP" (sequence of forward primer), "rP" (sequence of reverse primer) and "pool" (primer pool number, e.g., 1).
 This could be an Olivar designed primer pool generated in step 2, or primer pools that are not designed by Olivar.
+ - If a BLAST database is not provided, only basic information of each primer is output.
-Output files are listed below (coordinates are 1-based).
-Use multiple CPU cores (`-p`) to accelerate this process.
+ - Use multiple CPU cores (`-p`) to accelerate this process.
+ - Output files are listed below (coordinates are 1-based).
 ```
 olivar specificity example_output/olivar-design.csv --pool 1 -d example_input/Human/GRCh38_primary -o example_output -p 1
 ```